gaurav-afk/LookMyShow/README.md

 # 🎬 LookMyShow (IN-PROGRESS)

 ## Overview
 LookMyShow is an Android app designed to help users discover the latest movies, shows, and events nearby.
-The app provides **real-time listings**, detailed movie information, showtimes, and booking integration — all in a modern, smooth, and intuitive interface.
+The app provides **showtimes, and booking integration — all in a modern, smooth, and intuitive interface.

-Users can browse movies, view trailers, check cast and ratings, and see theatre locations on interactive maps.
+Users can browse and book movies, and see theatre locations on interactive maps.
 The app is built using **MVVM + Clean Architecture**, **Jetpack Compose**, and modern Android development practices.

 ## Screenshots
 <img width="200" height="400" alt="Screenshot_20251020_173701" src="https://github.com/user-attachments/assets/c03fb430-6efc-4e77-a3b1-3a1216f56769" />